bacpop/biomics_website/content/_index.md

 # Headers are safeHTML, you can use HTML tags such as b,i,u,br
 header_headline: "SMBE Satellite Workshop on Pathogen Pangenome Evolution Between and Within their Hosts"
 header_subheadline: "Tokyo, Japan.
-26-28th November 2024"
+26-28th November 2024 (tentative)"

 # Add a 'Go back to top' item to the navigation menu
 # Title: name of navigation menu entry